Where Do Insects Go For Winter?

-Most adult insects choose to stay the course and they often move into human establishments such as homes and businesses in search of food, water, and shelter.
+Most adult insects choose to stay the course and often move into human establishments in search of food, water, and shelter.
 Wasps, for instance, seek to hibernate in the eaves and attics of barns, businesses, houses, and storage sheds.
-On the other hand, the honeybee stays inside of its’ hive for protection from weather changes.
-The honeybees swarm inside to keep warm during fluctuating conditions.
+On the other hand, the honey bee stays inside of its hive for protection from weather changes.

 Inactive adult insects’ metabolic rate is just high enough to keep them alive during hibernation; this is to lower the number of nutrients that the insect requires.
 Many insects choose to hibernate as adults under leaf litter, rocks, logs, and other outdoor debris.
 Of those insects that stay the course, the majority are not mature insects.
 For example, some insects overwinter as larvae, eggs, pupae, or nymphs.

 Larvae can be found all over a forest floor, underneath leaf litter that protects them throughout winter.
 Many larvae reduce the amount of water in them and build up glycerol that acts as a type of antifreeze to keep the larvae from freezing.
 Those larvae that do not build up glycerol typically go farther into the soil to prevent freezing.

 Nymphs and pupae can also be found overwintering in leaf litter or ponds.
 Nymphs and pupae continue feeding and growing throughout the winter months so that they can emerge in slightly warmer temperatures.
 Insects can overwinter during the egg stage, as well.
 Their future development is based highly on where their mother deposited them for the winter, and how well they are protected.